U-C-S/U-C-S/README.md

 - Coding as a Hobby
 - Atleast I can write some good *HTML , CSS , JavaScript*
 - Learning: *C# and TypeScript*
-- thinking to learn *RUST* in the Upcoming Months
+- Thinking to learn *RUST* in the Upcoming Months

 <!--
 - From [Guntur](https://en.wikipedia.org/wiki/Guntur) region and can speak [Telugu](https://en.wikipedia.org/wiki/Telugu_language) and English.